MD-IKRAM169/MADE-23158587/project/project-plan.md

 ## Title
 <!-- Give your project a short title. -->
-Exploring the Link Between Carbon Dioxide Emissions and Global Food Security.
+Analyzing the Correlation Between Carbon Dioxide Emissions and Mean Sea Level Pressure.

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-1. Is there a correlation between a country's carbon dioxide emissions and its food production levels?

-2. Do countries with higher CO2 emissions experience lower or higher crop yields per unit of land area?

-3. Which countries produce the most food per unit of CO2 emitted (essentially measuring food production efficiency)?

-4. Based on current trends in CO2 emissions and food production practices, can we predict future impacts on global food security?

-5. Are there any geographical patterns in carbon dioxide emissions that correlate with specific climate zones?
+1. What are the historical trends in carbon dioxide emissions in Europe from 1850 to 2022?

+2. How has the mean sea level pressure changed globally over time?

 ## Description

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->
-The main objective of this project is to study the connection between carbon dioxide emissions and food production of a country.
-We'll analyze two datasets: one that consists of CO2 emissions per country and another that encompasses food production data, including land use for agriculture.
+The main objective of this project is to study the connection between carbon dioxide emissions and Sea level mean pressure.
+We'll analyze two datasets: one that consists of CO2 emissions per country and another that encompasses global sea level mean pressure.

-Climate change, which is caused by greenhouse gases such as CO2, is a major danger to food security worldwide.
-This project intends to explore the ways in which a country's emissions may affect its food production capacity.
-By studying the relationships and possible tendencies, we can reveal which countries are most vulnerable and where the emissions reduction could be crucial for preserving food production.
+Carbon dioxide (CO2) emissions are a major contributor to global warming, and understanding their impact on atmospheric conditions is vital for predicting future climate patterns.
+Mean sea level pressure (MSLP) is a key indicator of atmospheric behavior and changes in weather systems.
+By investigating the relationship between CO2 emissions and MSLP, this study aims to provide insights into how human activities influence atmospheric dynamics, which is essential for developing effective climate mitigation

-The project will include data cleaning, combining the two datasets for each country, and looking for potential associations between emissions and food production metrics.
-We could also use visualization to show these connections and perhaps use statistical modeling to calculate the impact of emissions on food production.
+The project will include data cleaning, combining the two datasets for country's, and looking for potential associations between emissions and Sea level metrics.
+We could also use visualization to show these connections and perhaps use statistical modeling to calculate the impact of emissions on sea level.

 ## Datasources